-- Prepare to install your new Dell PowerVault 124T LTO3-060 autoloader (see "Installation Preparation").
-Identify the proper SCSI bus types (see "SCSI Bus Requirements").
+- Prepare to install your new Dell PowerVault 124T LTO3-060 SAS (Serial Attached SCSI) autoloader (see "Installation Preparation").
+1. - 2. - 3.
+4. - 5. - Identify the proper host bus type (see "IntStallation Freparation").
 Identify the accessories that come with the autoloader (see "Accessories").
 Install the autoloader in a computer rack near the host server.
 If installing a rack mount unit, refer to your rack Installation Guide.

-- Shut down or turn off the server and all devices attached to the server (see "Connecting the SCSI and Power Cables").
-Attach the SCSI cable to the autoloader and server's SCSI host adapter (see "Connecting the SCSI and Power Cables").
-Attach the power cable to the autoloader and plug in the power cable to the nearest power outlet (see "Connecting the SCSI and Power Cables").
-Set the SCSI ID for the autoloader (see "Setting the SCSI ID"). - Set up the host and verify the connection (see "Preparing the Host and Verifying the Connection")
+Shut down or turn off the server and all devices attached to the server (see "Connecting the SAS, Ethernet, and Power Cables").
+Attach the SAS cable to the autoloader and server's SAS host adapter (see "Connecting the SAS, Ethernet, and Power Cables").
+6. - Attach the 5thernet cable to the autoloader and server's Sterver's Ethernet port or network (see "Connecting the SAS.
+Ethernet, and Power Cables").
+Attach the power cable to the autoloader and plug in the power cable to the nearest power outlet (see "Connecting the SAS.
+Ethernet, and Power Cables").
+Attach the power cable to the autoloader and plug in the power cable to the nearest power outlet (see "Connecting the SAS.
+Ethernet, and Power Cables").
+Attach the power cable to the autoloader and plug in the power cable to the nearest power outlet (see "Connecting the SAS.
+Ethernet, and Power Cables").
+Set up the host and verify the connection (see "Preparing the Host and Verifying the Connection").